pgRouting/pgrouting/doc/lineGraph/transformation-family.rst

     Alike 3.0 License: http://creativecommons.org/licenses/by-sa/3.0/
    ****************************************************************************

-.. _transformation:

 Transformation - Family of functions
 ===============================================================================

 .. index from here

-* :ref:`pgr_lineGraph` - Transformation algorithm for generating a Line Graph.
+* :doc:`pgr_lineGraph` - Transformation algorithm for generating a Line Graph.
-* :ref:`pgr_lineGraphFull` - Transformation algorithm for generating a Line Graph out of each vertex in the input graph.
+* :doc:`pgr_lineGraphFull` - Transformation algorithm for generating a Line Graph out of each vertex in the input graph.

 .. index to here